PSU-Security-Universe/data-only-attacks/SQLite/doXdgOpen.md

 * Line `a`: SQLite checks whether `doXdgOpen` is set.
 This variable is set when the user types `.once -x`, `.once -e` or `.excel`, which means the user wants SQLite to invoke system text/excel-editor to modify the result.

-* Line `b`: If so, SQLite will move on to construct the command `zCmd`. `zXdgOpenCmd` is the system-specific command that automatically finds propoer applications to open particular-format files.
+* Line `b`: If so, SQLite will move on to construct the command `zCmd`. `zXdgOpenCmd` is the system-specific command that automatically finds proper applications to open particular-format files.
   * On Linux system, the shell command is `xdg-open`;
   * On Mac, the shell command is `open`;
   * On Windows, the command is `start`.